© 2026 KPCW

 Kouri Richins has pleaded not guilty.

-After the state had ended its case Thursday, the defense asked 3rd District Judge Richard Mrazik to acquit Richins of all five charges.
-Defense attorney Alex Ramos said that’s because prosecutors hadn’t produced enough evidence.
+The defense then asked 3rd District Judge Richard Mrazik to acquit Richins of all five charges.
+Defense attorney Alexander Ramos said that’s because prosecutors hadn’t produced enough evidence.

 Mrazik denied the request.
 If there’s any evidence of guilt, “however slight,” he said he must submit it to the jury.